Make a difference in your community! Peer relationships have been shown to improve mental health outcomes.

 Courses must be taken in sequence.

-Course One: Introduction to Peer Services (plus practicum hours) - Sections of this course are starting in February.
+Course One: Introduction to Peer Services (plus practicum hours)

 The material in this course will focus on transitional-age youth (TAY) and the parents of children, adolescents and transitional-age youth.
 This course teaches about self-help groups, recovery planning, crisis management, suicide prevention, targeted case management assistance, triage, ethics and boundaries, HIPPA and confidentiality, self-care and job readiness skills.